Semantic Audio-Visual Navigation: Approach

 \subsection{Policy Network}

-Our reinforcement learning policy network is based on a transformer architecture, which has been shown to be effective in addressing the long-term dependencies that RNNs fail to capture~\cite{vaswani2017attention, silvio-scene-memory}.
+Our reinforcement learning policy network is based on a transformer architecture.
 Using the memory $M$ collected so far in the episode, the transformer proceeds by encoding these observation embeddings with a self-attention mechanism to capture any possible relations among the inputs, \KG{yielding the encoded memory} $M_e=\textrm{Encoder}(M)$.
 Then, using the predicted goal descriptor $D_t$, a decoder network attends to all cells in the encoded memory $M_e$ to calculate the state representation $s_t = \textrm{Decoder}(M_e, D_t)$. \CCA{ \ZZ{An actor-critic network uses $s_t$ to predict the action distribution and value of the state.
 The actor and the critic are each} modelled by single linear layer neural network.} Finally, an action sampler samples the next action $a_t$ from this action distribution, determining the agent's next motion in the 3D scene.